-The traditions and celebrations in Cuba are respected and enjoyed by tourists.
-If you are traveling to this country and want to know more about them in Bandcuba, Bed and Breakfast in Cuba, we will give you a tour of the most important.
-Their music, food and beliefs reflect the European, African and Caribbean cultural mix that makes this island shine.
+Local traditions and celebrations in Cuba are respected and enjoyed by tourists.
+If you are traveling to this country and want to know more about them in BandBcuba, Bed and Breakfast in Cuba, we will give you a tour of the most important ones.
+Their music, food and beliefs reflect the European, African and Caribbean cultural mix that makes this island special.

 The Cuban celebrations are full of Caribbean flow.
-Music, dances and colors are characteristic of this land.
-They could be divided into two major groups: The official ones (linked to the dates of the revolution and their heroes).
-The national ones conformed by festivals, parrandas, carnivals and dances.
-These have a cultural and religious influence towards Catholicism and Santeria, both popular religions in Cuba.
+Music, dances and colours which are typical of this land.
+They can be divided into two major groups: the official ones (linked to the dates of the revolution and their heroes) and the national ones comprising festivals, parrandas, carnivals and dances.
+These have cultural and religious influences from Catholicism and Santeria, both popular religions in Cuba.

-In each one they emphasize the own Cuban rhythms like the timba, rumba, drum yuka, trova, jazz, mambo and others adapted to its culture.
-Others are linked to the history and culture of the regions and to their gastronomy.
-In all there is a high involvement of the people, since these days are holidays for workers.
+Cuban rhythms like the timba, rumba, drum yuka, trova, jazz, mambo and others are part of the local culture.
+Other traditions are linked to the history and culture of the regions and to their gastronomy.
+In all, there is a high local participation, since these days are holidays for workers.

 There are also traditions linked to the Cuban lifestyle.
 Such as baseball matches and playoffs, domino tournaments, community parades and more that are held throughout the year.
-The dates when there are more Cuban celebrations are January, June, July and December.
+The months when there are most Cuban celebrations are January, June, July and December.

 Among all the celebrations in Cuba we could highlight 7 of them.
 These are ideal for those who seek to know more about the culture of this country and have fun.

-In early July begins one of the most anticipated festivities by locals and tourists: the Caribbean festival, better known as "La fiesta del fuego".
-This is a tradition that began in 1981 to pay tribute to the music, food, dances and traditions of the Caribbean’s towns.
+In early July one of the most anticipated festivities by locals and tourists begins: the Caribbean festival, better known as "La fiesta del fuego".
+This is a tradition that began in 1981 to pay tribute to the music, food, dances and traditions of this Caribbean town.

 The party lasts about 8 days and is celebrated in Santiago de Cuba, known for being cultural capital on the island.
-It is characterized by the presentation of dances, fireworks shows, theatrical performances, local crafts, workshops of poetry and acting, cinema cycles and much more.
-It is one of the most know around the world celebrations in Cuba.
+It is characterized by dance presentations, fireworks shows, theatrical performances, local crafts, workshops of poetry and acting, cinema series and much more.
+It is one of the most world famous celebrations in Cuba.

-If you attend you will not only have contact with the traditions in Cuba... but also with others Caribbean countries.
+If you attend,y ou will not only have contact with traditions of Cuba... but also with others Caribbean countries.
 Like Brazil, Dominican Republic, Jamaica, Curacao Island and others.

-The locals start planning this event since the beginning of January Because they have been the hosting this for more than 30 years.
+The locals start planning this event since the beginning of January and have been the hosting this for more than 30 years.

 During these dates, Cuban carnivals are held in regions such as Havana, Santiago de Cuba, Pinar del Rio, Las Tunas, Holguin, Matanzas and Villa Clara.
 The characteristics are similar between regions:

-There is no fixed date for the celebration of these carnivals.
+There is no set date for the celebration of these carnivals.
 They usually begin at the end of June in areas like Camagüey.
 The Havana Malecon is the location chosen to celebrate in the capital.
-You will find scenarios where people do their presentations.
+You will find open air stages along the Malecon with musicians playing

 During the day there are children's activities and with the schools, the kids go out in typical Caribbean costumes and perform theatrical shows.
-At night there are more shows, live music and parades in floats with lights.
+At night there are more shows, live music and parades with floats and lights.

-There are numerous traditions linked to the parranda of remedies, among them is the interesting confrontation between areas like San Salvador and El Carmen.
-Both compete to win with the best cars and shows which gives an exciting touch to all events.
+There are numerous traditions linked to the parranda of remedios, among them is the interesting competition between local neighbourhoods like San Salvador and El Carmen.
+Both compete to show case the best cars and musical shows.

 This international fair brings together singers, composers and artists.
-It has awards and celebration.
-Live music by different exponents of Caribbean music is what distinguishes this event.
+It has awards and celebrations.
+Live music by different Caribbean music artists is what makes this event so special.
 It is usually celebrated from 14 May.

-The exhibitions, concerts and awards gather locals and foreigners to enjoy the event.
-They are high-level shows made for musical dissemination, presentation of talents with Cuban label, meetings between collectors and music lovers.
-It also brings together record players, experts and artisans of musical instruments.
+The exhibitions, concerts and awards gathers locals and foreigners together to enjoy the event.
+Cubadisco is like the Grammys music awards for Cuban musicians.
+Cuban new talent is show cased, artists meets with collectors and music lovers.
+It also brings together recording companies, experts and artisans of musical instruments.

-A celebration that reflects the Cuban peasant culture and is in Ciego de Ávila, in the center of the island.
+A celebration which reflects the Cuban peasant culture and takes place in Ciego de Ávila, in the centre of the island.
 There is a lot of music, typical dress, competitions and regional dances.
 It is an experience for tourists who can learn more about Cuban history.
 And also enjoy the parrandas and dances with maracas, bongo, keys and accordion.

-There are theatrical performances and of course what gives life to this party are the clothes of the sides of Majagua Red and Blue.
-The inhabitants choose in which of the sides to be according to their dress.
+There are theatrical performances and of course what gives life to this party are the competing groups who dress in either Red or Blue and act as rival in the shows.
 Live singers, sports competitions and craft shows are common in this celebration.

-A popular festival in Cienfuegos that celebrates the life of Benny Moré one of the most talented songwriters.
-Of Cuba.
-In this celebration stand out the comparsas, folkloric dances, Caribbean rhythms, local bands, workshops on music and art.
-Also karaoke and others.
+A popular festival in Cienfuegos which celebrates the life of Benny Moré, one of the most talented songwriters of Cuba.
+In this celebration,the comparsas, folkloric dances, Caribbean rhythms, local bands, workshops on music and art stand out.

-The festival is usually celebrated on November 29, Benny Moré's birth date, but this can alternate with the years.
-It is important that if you plan to attend investigate the date and if it is going to happen the year you want to go.
+The festival is usually celebrated on November 29, Benny Moré's birth date, but this can change depending on the year.
+It is important that if you plan to attend, check the dates beforehand.

-It is celebrated every year since 1980 in plazas and theaters in Havana where works of art National and international transcendence.
+It is celebrated every year since 1980 in plazas and theatres in Havana where works of National and international fame are performed.
 It is an educational space to learn about the history, traditions and beliefs of the locals.
 There are workshops, conferences, contests, art shows and more.

 The aim of the festival is to remember the movements and theatrical exponents that changed the world.
 The date of the celebration is not always the same, so if you want to attend check at the beginning of the year.
 It usually occurs in mid-August or late October.

-Find out what the presentations, schedules and places to attend the ones you like.
-Remember that not only will there be Cuban theatrical shows.
+Check out the schedule of the presentations, schedules and places to attend.
+Remember that there will be not only Cuban theatrical shows.
 There are also countries such as Brazil, Colombia, Australia, Venezuela, Spain and Germany.

-The celebrations in Cuba are surrounded by an atmosphere of euphoria and joy and sometimes forgetting security.
-Although this is a country with a low level of crime, we must take certain precautions, here are some:
+The celebrations in Cuba are surrounded by an atmosphere of euphoria and joy and sometimes you can be careless.
+Although this is a country with a low level of crime, we must take certain precautions and security measures, here are some:

 Ready to enjoy these traditions and celebrations in Cuba?
-Which one of you gets the most attention?
-Let us know in the comments or interact with us in our Twitter profile.
+Which one interests you most?
+Let us know in the comments or chat with us on Twitter

 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.